-3.9 Water connections 🔀
+3.7 Water connections

-Warning: This heater is not approved for preheated water supply exceeding 140°F (60°C).
+Warning: This heater is not approved for preheated water applications exceeding 140°F (60°C).

-► When facing the heater, the /4" cold connection is on the bottom right and the hot connection is on the bottom left.
+▶ When facing the heater, the /4" cold connection is on the bottom right and the hot connection is on the bottom left.
 Centrally locating the water heater is recommended to keep hot water distribution times even throughout the structure.

-Fig. 27 Water filter
+Fig. 15 Water filter

 - 1 Water valve with engine - 2 Water filter - ► The use of unions when connecting both water pipes to the inlet and outlet connections is required.
-This will facilitate any necessary servicing. - Plastic or PEX type plumbing line materials are not suitable for connecting directly to the water heater. - Although water piping throughout the building may be other than copper, we recommend that copper or suitably rated stainless steel flex line piping be used for the water connections for at least 1.5 feet on either side of the water heater (follow local codes if more stringent).
+This will facilitate any necessary servicing. - ▶ Plastic or PEX type plumbing line materials are not suitable for connecting directly to the water heater. - ▶ Although water piping throughout the building may be other than copper, we recommend that copper or suitably rated stainless steel flex line piping be used for the water connections for 1.5' on either side of the water heater (follow local codes if more stringent).

-- Never sweat any piping directly to or beneath the water connections, as damage will occur to the internal water valve from heating of the pipe. - ► Keep water inlet and outlet pipes to no less than 3⁄4" (19.05mm) diameter to allow the full flow capacity. - ► If the cold and hot connections to the heater are reversed, the heater will not function.
+- ▶ Never sweat any piping directly to or beneath the water connections, as damage will occur to the internal water valve from heating of the pipe. - ► Keep water inlet and outlet pipes to no less than 3⁄4" (19.05mm) diameter to allow the full flow capacity. - ▶ If the cold and hot connections to the heater are reversed, the heater will not function.
 Be certain there are no loose particles or dirt in the piping.
-Blow out or flush the lines before connecting to the water heater. - ► Full port shutoff or isolation valves must be installed on both the cold water supply and hot water outlet lines to facilitate servicing the heater (see Fig. 28). - ► For installation on a private well system with the use of a pressure tank, the lowest pressure range setting recommended is 40-60 psi (2.75 - 4.15bar).
+Blow out or flush the lines before connecting to the water heater. - Full port shutoff valves should be installed on both the cold water supply and hot water outlet lines to facilitate servicing the heater (see Fig. 16). - ► For installation on a private well system with the use of a pressure tank, the lowest pressure range setting recommended is 40-60 psi (2.75 4.15bar).

-3.10 Water quality
+3.8 Water quality

 Water quality can have an impact on appliance longevity and may void the manufacturer's warranty.
 For water analysis data call your local water department, or if on a well, have well water analyzed periodically.
 If water quality exceeds one or more of the values specified below, Bosch recommends installing a water conditioner or softener.
-If the tankless water heater is operating in applications where the outlet temperature exceeds 140°F, a water softening system is strongly recommended.
-The higher the set temperature is on the appliance, the greater the risk for scale/mineral deposits.
-Damage from scale/mineral deposits is not covered under warranty.
-Refer to manufacturer's limited warranty.